MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/player-enabled.md

 ## <a name="remarks"></a>Commenti

-Se **Enabled** è impostato su false, durante le finestre di riproduzione a schermo intero Media Player nasconde i controlli utente.
+Se **enabled** è uguale a false, durante la riproduzione a schermo Windows Media Player nasconde i controlli utente.

 ## <a name="requirements"></a>Requisiti